maciakl/pv/README.md

     text_viewer_opts=--color=always
     text_viewer_args=--theme=dracula

-Each `viewer` has a corresponding `_args` and `_opts` setting, both of which are optional and only need to be specified if you want to override the defaults.
+Each `_viewer` has a corresponding `_args` and `_opts` setting, both of which are optional and only need to be specified if you want to override the defaults.
 Both are used to pass additional arguments to the viewer executable.
 The difference is as follows:

-- The `_opts` arguments are passed before the file path
+- The `_opts` are arguments or subcommands that are passed in before the file path
-- The `_args` arguments are passed after the file path
+- The `_args` are trailing arguments that are passed in after the file path

+For example:

+    default_viewer default_viewer_opts <file> default_viewer_args

+This is important, because some programs have positional arguments for input and output files.

 You can check the current configuration by running: